simonesilvestroni/m2m-website/_sounddesign/editing-and-restoration.md

 <div class="text-center my-5 py-5">
   <a class="btn btn-lg btn-m2m btn-m2m-cta py-3 px-4 fw-bold" href="/contact/" title="Hire me"><span class="text-uppercase fs-4">🔗 <strong>Hire me</strong></span></a>
 </div>

+## Reviews

+> Simone is a gifted musician, producer and all round creative, with every project we have worked on being greatly improved by his talents.
+Impressive technical proficiency with various DAW’s (ProTools, Wavelab, RX) as well as the creative knowledge to craft with them what ever is required for the project.
+When working with Simone, his precise and detailed manor make him an excellent addition to any project or team.
+> <cite>— **Chris Pavey**, [Chris Pavey Mastering](https://chrispaveymastering.com){:target="_blank" rel="noopener"}</cite>

+> In the band I started, Simone was the most involved with regards to arrangement and dynamics.
+Using his fretless bass, he completely switched the mood of any given part.
+Simone and I have been working on my new releases, and it’s been an incredibly worthwhile experience.
+It’s great to have him with me to lead the production side and also to influence the arrangement.
+I’m really happy to have a producer that understands completely my process as a songwriter.
+> <cite>— **Callum Gardner**, [Singer-songwriter](https://callumgardnerofficial.com/)</cite>